Second Boer War: Military legacy

-The war was the harbinger of a new type of combat perseveres, guerrilla warfare.
-The counterinsurgency techniques and lessons learned (the restriction of movement, the containment of space, the targeting of anything that could give sustenance to guerrillas, the harassment through sweeper groups coupled with rapid reaction forces, the sourcing and co-ordination of intelligence, and the nurturing of native allies) were used by the British, and other forces, in future guerrilla campaigns including to counter Malayan communist rebels during the Malayan Emergency.
+The war was the harbinger of a new type of combat: guerrilla warfare.
+The counterinsurgency techniques and lessons learned (restriction of movement, containment of space, targeting of anything that could give sustenance to guerrillas, harassment through sweeper groups coupled with rapid reaction forces, sourcing and co-ordination of intelligence, and nurturing of native allies) were used by the British, and other forces, in future guerrilla campaigns including to counter Malayan communist rebels during the Malayan Emergency.
 In World War II the British adopted concepts of raiding from the Boer commandos when they set up special raiding forces, and in acknowledgement chose the name British Commandos.

 Unloading the hospital train with wounded British soldiers, around 1900.
 Nurse Constance Louisa Agg's album.

-After the Boer war, the British army underwent reform focused on lessening the emphasis placed on mounted units.
+After the Boer War, the British army underwent reform focused on lessening the emphasis placed on mounted units.
 It was determined that the traditional role of cavalry was antiquated and improperly used on the battlefield in the Boer War, and the First World War was the proof that mounted attacks had no place in twentieth century combat.
-Cavalry was put to better use after the reforms in the theatres of the Middle East and World War I, and the idea of mounted infantry was useful in the times when the war was more mobile.
-An example was during the First World War during the Battle of Mons in which the British cavalry held the Belgian town against German assault.
+Cavalry was put to better use after the reforms in the theatres of the Middle East and World War I, and the idea of mounted infantry was useful in times when war was more mobile.
+An example was during the First World War during the Battle of Mons, in which the British cavalry held the Belgian town against German assault.

 Canadian soldiers of Lord Strathcona's Horse en route to South Africa in 1899.

 The Boer war was the beginning of types of conflict involving machine guns, shrapnel and observation balloons which were all used extensively in the First World War.
 Both sides used a scorched earth policy to deprive the marching enemy of food.
 And both had to corral civilians into makeshift huts by 'concentrating' them into camps.
 For example, at Buffelspoort, British soldiers were held in captivity in Boer encampments after surrendering their arms, and civilians were often mixed in with service personnel because the Boers did not have the resources to do otherwise.
 116,000 women, children and Boer soldiers were confined to the Commonwealth concentration camps, of which at least 28,000 would die.

 The British saw their tactics of scorched earth and concentration camps as a legitimate way of depriving the Boer guerrillas of supplies and safe havens.
 The Boers saw them as a British attempt to coerce the Boers into surrender, with the camp inmates—mainly families of Boer fighters—seen as deliberately kept in poor conditions to encourage high death rates.
 Even in the 21st-century, the controversy around the British tactics continued to make headlines.